Start9Labs/documentation/site/source/support/dev-docs/service-packaging/overview.rst

 .s9pk Bundle
 ============

-The configuration and manifest files get bundled into the ``.s9pk`` package, which is `built using appmgr <https://github.com/Start9Labs/embassy-os/tree/master/appmgr>`_.
+The configuration and manifest files get bundled into the ``.s9pk`` package, which is `built using embassy-sdk <https://github.com/Start9Labs/embassy-os/tree/master/backend>`_.
 Each new version release should include the updated version of these files re-bundled into a new binary.
 This is the file that will be downloaded from the marketplace.
-Upon user initiation, EmbassyOS then un-packages and installs the service.
+When the user clicks the service's "Install" button, EmbassyOS unpacks and installs the service.

 Hello World Example
 ===================